KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

 Each step in this checklist addresses a specific way agents declare premature success:

-\textbf{``Re-read every file you modified and verify the changes are correct.''} This is the analog of a code review performed by the agent on its own work.
+\textbf{``Re-read and verify every modified file.''} This is the analog of a code review performed by the agent on its own work.
 The model may have introduced a typo, forgotten to close a bracket, or made an edit that looked correct in the diff but was wrong in the full-file context.
 Re-reading the file after all edits are complete catches these errors.

-\textbf{``Run the required checks (lint, typecheck, tests) and fix any failures.''} This converts the subjective assessment ``I think my changes are correct'' into an objective, automated verification.
-If the lint, typecheck, or test suite fails, the agent must fix the failure before declaring success.
+\textbf{``If you created or modified ANY code file: you MUST run uv run check.''} The original instruction (``Run required checks; fix failures'') was too vague: analysis of 91~real tasks showed that 70\% of code-modification tasks (7/10) skipped lint/typecheck entirely.
+The revised version enumerates the exact file extensions that trigger the obligation and names the exact command to run, converting a soft guideline into an unambiguous, verifiable mandate.
+A trailing fallback clause (``If the project doesn't use uv, run the equivalent lint/typecheck command'') generalizes the rule to projects with different toolchains while keeping \texttt{uv run check -{}-full} as the canonical instruction.

-\textbf{``Explicitly check each user requirement against what was delivered.''} The model may have completed a task that it \emph{thinks} satisfies the user's request, but actually misses a requirement.
+\textbf{``Check each user requirement against delivery.''} The model may have completed a task that it \emph{thinks} satisfies the user's request, but actually misses a requirement.
 This instruction forces a systematic comparison between the original task description and the delivered result, catching gaps and misinterpretations.